Mikael-Lovqvist/idgrep/README.md

   Select sort order.

+## paths

+  The paths to perform search in.
+Currently exclusion is not supported but will be added in a later version.

 ## query

   The query is added last after a double dash.
 This double dash is used to separate file arguments from the query.
 If you wish to specify a file named double dash, use `./--` for it.